IBM/ibm-licensing-operator/docs/Content/Uninstalling.md

 ## Step 2: Deleting the remaining License Service resources

-**Note:** The number and type of resources that are created on a cluster depand on a version and License Service installation method.
+**Note:** The number and type of resources that are created on a cluster depend on a version and License Service installation method.
 Because of that, some resources that are listed might not be present.

 Select the procedure for your environment: